Whakatū Nelson Climate Change Strategy

 Action on climate change requires changes to be made in every sector of the economy and in all aspects of our lives.
 This Strategy will inform all of Council’s decisions and influence decisions made by others in the community.

 This Strategy includes the Climate Action Plan – this summarises actions currently underway and planned to reduce emissions and prepare for climate change.
+The Climate Action Plan is a living document.
+If you are undertaking significant climate-related projects or initiatives, please let us know by emailing climatechangeteam@ncc.govt.nz.

 Community emissions reduction targets

-We are seeking community feedback on two options for community-wide emissions reductions targets in the Strategy, one based on New Zealand’s national emissions reductions budgets (Option A) and another, more ambitious, target that is based on the United Nations Intergovernmental Panel on Climate Change recommendation to limit global average temperature rise to 1.5 °C (Option B).
+We sought community feedback on two options for community-wide emissions reductions targets in the Strategy, one based on New Zealand’s national emissions reductions budgets (Option A) and another, more ambitious, target that is based on the United Nations Intergovernmental Panel on Climate Change recommendation to limit global average temperature rise to 1.5 °C (Option B).

 The eight pillars of the Strategy:

-How has the Strategy been developed?
+How was the Strategy developed?